Facing a Title IX allegation? Should you meet with investigators? A Title IX defense lawyer answers.

-As a college disciplinary student defense attorney, I counsel and assist students who have been accused of a Title IX violation.
+As a college disciplinary student defense attorney, Richard Asselta counsels and assists students who have been accused of a Title IX violation.
 A question that always comes up is, should I speak to the school’s investigator?
-I do not believe that there is one approach that should always be taken.
+Mr. Asselta does not believe that there is one approach that should always be taken.

 In one corner of the debate, you have criminal defense lawyers who many times would advise that a student should never speak to an investigator.
 From a criminal law standard, this approach makes sense, since many times Title IX charges involve some sort of sexual misconduct.
 If a student is facing criminal charges, or has been contacted by law enforcement, then in those instances speaking to an investigator would probably not be wise.
 In those circumstances, a student should follow the advice of their criminal lawyer.